pravega/pravega-samples/standalone-examples/README.md

 ---

-# Feature Examples Catalog
+# Examples Catalog

 ## `gettingstarted`
-This example consists of two applications, a `HelloWorldReader` that reads from a `Stream` and a `HelloWorldWriter`, that writes to a `Stream`.
+This example consists of two applications, a `HelloWorldReader` that reads from a `Stream`, and a `HelloWorldWriter` that writes to a `Stream`.

 ### Execution